-Anija Manor (in German Annia, earlier also Hannijöggi) was first mentioned in 1482, when it was owned by Hermann Zoege.
-The main building that has been preserved until today was erected by Matthias Staël von Holstein in the first years of the 19th century.
+Anija Manor was first mentioned in 1482.
+Then it belonged to Hermann Zoege.
+The main building, which has been preserved until today, was built by Matthias Staël von Holstein in the first years of the 19th century.

-Both the front façade, as well as the middle part of the back side, are decorated with unique stucco boards.
+Both the front façade and the middle part of the back side are decorated with unique stucco boards.
 The manor complex is one of the best-preserved complete architectural ensembles in Estonia.

-The manor park is unique for its abundance of foreign tree species, and it has been taken under nature protection.
+The park is unique for its abundance of foreign tree species and it has been placed under nature protection.

 The building is open for all guests, but we recommend booking your visit in advance.
 There are halls for parties in the manor which accommodate up to 60 people, a seminar room for 20 people, a manor park, a studio shop, a local lore room, and Margit's handicraft room.